 I met Diliya on a beautiful summer day in London.
 She wasn’t sure how long she was going to stay in the city, just as she wasn’t sure of many other things.
 However, one matter was clear: what she was doing was the right thing, and she was going to keep on with it until her heart would fully heal.

 Diliya’s story isn’t necessarily uncommon, but what makes it different is the way she warriored-up and faced things in order to turn her life around.
 That’s why I believe her journey is an undeniably inspiring one because it’s courageous, honest, and hopefully enlightening for all of those who may have gone through heartbreak (haven’t we all really?).

-Those were happy days for Diliya.
-She was living in her hometown in Singapore, her job as a financial advisor paid well, and she was happily married to, who she thought at the time, was the love of her life.
-However (and here comes the part we all hate to see in movies) the idyllic love story didn’t have a happy ending.
+Diliya’s story begins in her hometown: Singapore.
+Her job as a financial advisor paid well, and she was happily married to – who she thought at the time – was the love of her life.

 We all know that finding someone with whom we can connect on a deeper level (let alone, fall in love) is a rather unusual thing, so it was only normal for her to feel like she could never be that lucky twice.
 Her emotions took over her mind and soul, and sadness seemed to be ruling her days.
 But still, life went on, just as if it was turning blind eyes to her suffering.

 After the divorce, she was pretty sure she’d never love again.
 At least, not with the same intensity.
 After all, that man was the love of her life.
 How could she be feeling any differently?